ajaydesai2208/AI_Investment_Agent/README.md

 # 📈 AI Investment Agent

-A simple Streamlit app that compares two stock tickers using Yahoo Finance data with an AI agent powered by OpenAI.
+A Streamlit app that compares two stock tickers using Yahoo Finance data with an AI agent powered by OpenAI.
 It generates a clear markdown report with tables, pros and cons, and a balanced comparison.

 **Key behavior:** the app uses a two-way OpenAI key flow.